denisrosset/symdpoly/docs/src/main/tut/docs/installation.md

 ## Working with the Scala Read–Eval–Print Loop (REPL)

 Now that we are confident that the toolbox works on your computer as expected, we will perform our future exploration using the REPL.
-At any time, you can cut'n'paste all the statements that have being used inside a `object MyApp { ... }` in a Scala source code file and run it with `sbt run`.
+At any time, you can cut'n'paste all the statements that have being used inside a `object MyApp extends App { ... }` in a Scala source code file and run it with `sbt run`.
 If you have multiple `App` objects, SBT will ask you which one you want to run.

 Thus the example above would be presented: